jhiesey/gasImageProcessing/README.md

 ./averageSubtract.py infile.mp4 outfile.mp4
 ```

+averageSubtractEdges.py is the same, except combines the edges of the original frames with color to show darker areas where IR is blocked.

-opticalFlow is an experiment with optical flow, but it doesn't work very well.
+opticalFlow.py is an experiment with optical flow, but it doesn't work very well.
 The output is too noisy.